 We all know what it’s like to feel angry.
-It’s a natural human emotion, that is invoked when we experience hurt, injustice, fear, and frustration.
-We can easily tell when we are angry by the powerful physical response in the body, such as a rush of adrenaline, increased blood pressure, heart rate and fast breathing that often takes over us.
-When we experience anger our brains cause the body to release stress hormones, adrenaline, and noradrenaline.
-This physical response can lead to aggressive behavior that, in, appropriate times, will assist us to defend ourselves if we are being attacked.
-The feeling of anger is not a problem, in and of itself, it is our body’s natural way of defending itself.
-However, it is how we react to the anger, in non-life-threatening situations that can lead to real problems.
+It’s a natural human emotion invoked when we experience hurt, injustice, fear, and frustration.
+We can quickly tell when we are angry by the robust physical response in the body, such as a rush of adrenaline, increased blood pressure, heart rate, and fast breathing that often takes over us.
+When we experience anger, our brains cause the body to release stress hormones, adrenaline, and noradrenaline.
+This physical response can lead to aggressive behavior at inappropriate times and will assist us in defending ourselves if we are being attacked.
+The feeling of anger is not a problem in and of itself; it is our body’s natural way of protecting itself.
+However, how we react to anger in non-life-threatening situations can lead to real problems.

 Signs & Symptoms of Out of Control Anger

-If we have trouble managing anger and reactivity it can become destructive in many areas of our lives, at work, in our close relationships, and it can affect our overall sense of well-being.
-Some important signs that it’s time to consider anger management counseling or group anger management therapy sessions are:
+If we have trouble managing anger and reactivity, it can become destructive in many areas of our lives, work, and close relationships, affecting our overall sense of well-being.
+Some signs that it’s time to consider an anger management counseling course or group anger management sessions are:

 - Feeling like you constantly have to “hold in” or repress your angry feelings.

 - Frequent arguing with your family, friends, co-workers, or acquaintances.

 - Trouble with the law or reckless disregard for rules.